Navigation

 Why would I need a vitamin D supplement?

 Your body makes vitamin D when your skin is out in the sunlight.
-You can also get it from certain foods, including egg yolk, oily fish and fortified cereals.
-It’s difficult for most people in the UK to get enough through these natural sources though.
-In the UK, the sun is only strong enough to make vitamin D from April to September.
-Food sources are limited and rarely give you enough.
+You can also get it from certain foods, including egg yolk, oily fish, and fortified cereals.
+But it’s difficult for most people in the UK to get enough.

-The government advises that everyone in the UK should consider taking a daily supplement containing 10 µg (micrograms) of vitamin D.
+The government advises that everyone in the UK should consider taking a daily supplement containing 10 µg (micrograms) of vitamin D from October to March.
+If you work indoors, you could also try taking a walk outside at lunchtime to boost your sunlight exposure.

 Do I need to take vitamin D all year?

-You may also benefit from taking a supplement throughout the year if your circumstances mean you don’t get so much exposure to sunlight.
-That could apply if you don’t get outdoors much, or if you wear clothes that cover most of your skin.
+• People who don’t get much exposure to sunlight.
+This could apply if you don’t get outdoors much, or if you wear clothes that cover most of your skin.

 Do babies and children need to take vitamin D too?